Application and Admission

 Fingerprinting and Background Check

-If a student does not pass the background check, they may be unable to complete your chosen degree program at Southern Connecticut State University.
+If a student does not pass the background check, the student may be unable to complete the chosen degree program at Southern Connecticut State University.
 The University will not be responsible for a student’s inability to complete a chosen degree program.

 Graduate students are responsible for familiarizing themselves with Connecticut's teacher certification regulations and keeping abreast of changes to those regulations.
 All students are required to have a criminal background check completed prior to any field experience, internship/practicum and student teaching.
 Please check the School of Education website for specific information.
 If state regulations change before completion of a certification program, students may need to meet the new requirements for recommendation to the State Department of Education by Southern.